angelinemarcelle/C-FinalProject/README.md

 If you win, you will receive the combined wager from all players.
 Remember, the winner takes it all, so play and strategize well!

 ---

+#Coding Requirements

+3.4.
+File input/output (e.g., for loading/saving game status)

+Our Game Casino project features a leaderboard for all players, necessitating file input/output capabilities.
+We have incorporated a gameData.txt file, which resets whenever a player chooses to reset their funds or introduces a new group of players for gameplay.

+3.5.
+Program codes in multiple files

+The project is divided into several parts, each with its respective header file:
+1. main.cpp:
+This file acts as the main menu, compiling all mini-games and implementing a uniform casino feature for all players.
+It manages players' current money, pricing algorithms, and more.
+2. cardMatch.cpp:
+This file contains the code for the first single-player mini-game, which involves randomly generating numbers displayed on the screen for a short period.
+Serving as a simple memorization game, players who win receive prize money as specified in main.cpp.
+3. switchCard.cpp:
+This file holds the code for the second mini-game, which also uses random generation.
+It allows players to decide whether they want to change their hand of cards.
+Outcomes depend heavily on luck due to the random generation process.
+4. fourtyOne.cpp:
+This file contains the code for the third game, designed for 4 players.
+In this game, players receive a random set of numbers and symbols representing cards.
+To win, they must create a combination of cards that equals 41.
+5. gameData.txt:
+This text file serves as the player leaderboard, storing player names and remaining money.
+The gameData.txt file can be reset and is periodically read by the main code throughout the game.

+#4.
+List of non-standard C/C++ libraries
+  #include <chrono> and #include <ctime> libraries are needed for this project

+5. Compilation technique:
+To compile the game, use the following command:
+**make game**
+To run the game, using the following command:
+**./main**
+To remove the compiled main.cpp, use the following command:
+**make clean**

+---

 Group members:
 1. Song Chanwoo, 3035977628
 2. Lukito Angeline Marcelle, 3036037322